-- 1. See reverse side of preparation of cable and rail surfaces. - 2.
-Insert end of the cable into the mold making sure the end is aligned with center of tap hole. - 3.
-Follow instructions on reverse side of this sheet for welding procedure.
+- 1. See reverse side of this sheet for preparation of cable and rail surfaces. - 2.
+Align end of conductor with center of tap hole. - 3.
+Pack cable opening with MLDSLR when conductor is larger than #1 AWG. - 4.
+Use UMHDKIT to securely hold down mold on foot of rail. - 5.
+Follow instructions on reverse side of this sheet for general welding procedure.